Eran Ortal: Scholarship

 Ortal played a central role in strategic thought processes in the Military Intelligence Directorate (Ma’aseh Aman) and in the Ground Forces (Land Ahead).
 Both processes describe a critical evaluation of the performance of these arrays in light of change, and offer a solution based on the potential in the changing world, especially in technological development.
-In both cases, Ortal looks at both processes several years later and asks why the desired change did not occur to the extent desired.
+In both cases, Ortal looks at both processes several years later and asks why the desired change did not occur to the extent desired. a decade after, MG Yadai and BG Ortal published a new call for change in IDF's concept.
+In "Decentralizing the Israel Defense Forces" they Call for the building of a modernized more anti-fires capable ground forces that will enable the IDF to be decisive at war in Lebanon and Gaza and at the same time allow the IAF and other IDF long range capabilities to be better focused on Iran.
+That work refers to Ortal's critic of aspects of the Israeli strategy vis-a-vis Iran.
+Times of Israel's Lazar berman wrote that "The fact that Ortal and Yadai, both now generals, are in 2023 still calling in print for the change to occur is a sign that they still see plenty of reason to worry".
+Ortal is also Known for his concerns regarding IDF's defensive posture prior to the Oct 7 attack by Hamas on Israel.

 Ortal has also been involved in digitization and turning the world of networks into a combat paradigm that takes advantage of the fourth industrial revolution.
 He dealt with these subjects in his work on Ma’aseh Aman and Land Ahead.

+Ortal's latest theoretical framework for the military change needed was published at the Hoover Institution in Stanford.
+In that publication "Fighting Fires With Data" he also referred to the war in Ukraine as yet another evidence to the dangers of the evolving nature of war as war of attrition to the world order.